adrian2x/interview-camp/README.md

 # Getting Started
 Go through the provided notebooks.
 Work through the coursework a few hours a day minimum to build momentum.
-The materials build upon previous lessons and get increasingly challenging as you progress.
+The materials build upon previous lessons and get increasingly challenging.

-# Prepare for the Interview
+# Preparing for an Interview
 Prepare for questions about **data structures**, **algorithms** and **system design** (*architecture*).
 Spend some time curating your resume and focus on complex projects that you can discuss in depth.
 Once interviewing, drive the conversation and show what you know.